unicode-org/cldr/docs/ldml/tr35-personNames.md

 ### 6.1 <a name="6-1-derive-the-name-locale" href="#6-1-derive-the-name-locale">Derive the name locale</a>

+Create a **full name locale** as follows.

+1. First, let the **full formatting locale** be the fully-fleshed-out formatting locale using likely subtags.
-If there is no name locale available via the PersonName data interface, then an effective name locale is created based on the characters in the name and the formatting locale.
+2. If there is a name locale available via the PersonName data interface, obtain the full name locale from the name locale using likely subtags.
+Thus de ⇒ de_Latn_de.
+3. Otherwise the full name locale is created based on the characters in the name and the full formatting locale, as follows:
+    A. Find the predominant script for the name in the following way.
+        a.
+For each character in the given and surname, find the script(s) of the character using the Script_Extensions property.
+        b.
+For each of those scripts, increment a counter for that script, and record the position of the first character encountered in that script.
+    B. The predominant script is the script with the highest counter value.
+        a.
+In the rare case that there are multiple counters with the highest counter value, take the one with the lowest first position.
+        b.
+In the even rarer case that there is still more than one, use the script whose script code is alphabetically lowest.
+(These two steps are simply to guarantee a determinant result.)
+    C. If the predominant script is the same as the script of the full formatting locale, then let the full name locale be the full formatting locale.

-* Get the predominant script of the given and surname, and find the likely language as specified by the likely subtags.
-Use the locale identifier constructed from the likely language and the script as the name locale.
+    D. Otherwise, find the likely locale for the predominant script, as specified by the likely subtags.
+(This will add a language and region.)
+Let the full name locale be that likely locale.

+In all subsequent steps, the "name locale" is the full name locale.

 ### 6.2 <a name="6-2-derive-the-formatting-locale" href="#6-2-derive-the-formatting-locale">Derive the formatting locale</a>